PoeticsAI/verb-public/src/index.md

             <div class="md:w-5/12 w-full md:mb-0 mb-6">
                 <h4 class="text-orange uppercase ">unblock writer's block</h4>
                 <h2 class="mb-6">Can’t quite find the right phrase?</h2>
-                <p class="md:w-2/3 w-full mb-6">Tell Verb what you want from a paragraph -- and it'll write one for you.
+                <p class="md:w-2/3 w-full mb-6">Tell Verb what you want from a paragraph – and it'll write a first draft for you.
 In seconds.
-In the voice you choose.</p>
+In your style.</p>
                 <ul class="md:w-2/3 w-11/12 ml-6 list-outside marker:text-orange text-lg marker:text-2xl">
                     <li>Ditch that constipated feeling – ask Verb to write anything, description, character sketches, even dialogue</li>
                     <!-- <li>Edit, adapt or start over all together the text is up to you.
 The text is 100% new and yours to craft.</li> -->